adawang1024/College_Rankings/datasheet.md

 ## Maintenance

-_These questions are intended to encourage dataset creators to plan for dataset maintenance and communicate this plan with dataset consumers._

-### Who is supporting/hosting/maintaining the dataset?
+1. **Who is supporting/hosting/maintaining the dataset?**

+    The dataset is currently hosted on github and maintained by Yiduo (Ada) Wang.

-### How can the owner/curator/manager of the dataset be contacted (e.g., email address)?
+1. **How can the owner/curator/manager of the dataset be contacted (e.g., email address)?**

-### Is there an erratum?
+    E-mail addresses are at the top of this document.

-_If so, please provide a link or other access point._
+1. **Is there an erratum?** *(If so, please provide a link or other access point.)*

+    Currently, no. As errors are encountered, future versions of the dataset may be released (but will be versioned).
+They will all be provided in the same github location.
-### Will the dataset be updated (e.g., to correct labeling errors, add new instances, delete instances)?

-_If so, please describe how often, by whom, and how updates will be communicated to users (e.g., mailing list, GitHub)?_
+1. **Will the dataset be updated (e.g., to correct labeling errors, add new instances, delete instances')?** *(If so, please describe how often, by whom, and how updates will be communicated to users (e.g., mailing list, GitHub)?)*

+    There are no current plans for regular updates, but corrections or improvements may be made on an as-needed basis.
+Any updates will be published to the GitHub repository and described in the README file.
-### If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances (e.g., were individuals in question told that their data would be retained for a fixed period of time and then deleted)?

-_If so, please describe these limits and explain how they will be enforced._
+1. **If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances (e.g., were individuals in question told that their data would be retained for a fixed period of time and then deleted)?** *(If so, please describe these limits and explain how they will be enforced.)*

+    No.
-### Will older versions of the dataset continue to be supported/hosted/maintained?

-_If so, please describe how.
-If not, please describe how its obsolescence will be communicated to users._
+1. **Will older versions of the dataset continue to be supported/hosted/maintained?** *(If so, please describe how.
+If not, please describe how its obsolescence will be communicated to users.)*

+    All data will be versioned.
-### If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?

-_If so, please provide a description.
+1. **If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?** *(If so, please provide a description.
 Will these contributions be validated/verified?
 If so, please describe how.
 If not, why not?
 Is there a process for communicating/distributing these contributions to other users?
-If so, please provide a description._
+If so, please provide a description.)*

-### Any other comments?
+    ???

+1. **Any other comments?**

+    None.